 - Past abdominal surgery.
 Past surgery, especially on the fallopian tubes themselves, can lead to pelvic adhesions that block the tubes.

-You can’t prevent many causes of blocked fallopian tubes, but you can decrease your risk of sexual transmitted infections by practicing safe sex.
+You can’t prevent many causes of blocked fallopian tubes.
+However, you can decrease your risk of STIs by using a condom during sex.

 If the HSG doesn’t help your doctor make a definitive diagnosis, they can use laparoscopy for further evaluation.
 If the doctor finds a blockage during the procedure, they might remove it, if possible.